omarbelkady/LinuxTerminalBash/README.md

 nmap -sV -p 21 192.168.1.149 192.168.1.38
 ```

-Since vsftpd 2.3.4 is running this means I must run the vsftpd backdoor which is metasploitable2.
-I see the the Microsoft Ftpd which means I must run the appropriate script.
+If vsftpd 2.3.4 is running this means I must run the vsftpd backdoor which is metasploitable2 in addition if Microsoft Ftpd is running this means I must run the appropriate script.
 The most essential script we must run is the ftp-anon-nse script.

 ### script that displays system info of the target
 ```
 ftp-syst.nse
 ```

-Now that I got the information I run a stealth Scan
+I run a stealth Scan to enumerate potential paths and list any vulns
 ```bash
 sudo nmap -p 22 -sS --script ftp-anon, ftp-syst,tftp-enum, ftp-vsftpd-backdoor 21 192.168.1.149 192.168.1.38
 ```